PotBorger/Independent-Study-SCI/README.md

 ## ✍️ Authors

-Created by [Nolan Mai](https://github.com/PotBorger) under the guidance of Dr. Isaacs of SCI at the U.
+Created by [Nolan Mai](https://github.com/PotBorger) under the guidance of Dr. Kate Isaacs of SCI at the U.
 Reach out for feedback, suggestions, or contributions on [GitHub](https://github.com/PotBorger/Independent-Study-SCI).

 ---